Attention: Here be dragons

 in mat4 CANVAS_MATRIX

 World space to canvas space transform.
-In canvas space the origin is the upper-left corner of the screen and coordinates ranging from (0, 0) to viewport size.
+In canvas space the origin is the upper-left corner of the screen and coordinates range from (0.0, 0.0) to viewport size.

 in mat4 SCREEN_MATRIX